sy2002/QNICE-FPGA/doc/best-practices.md

   points to the ISR itself or to an adress that contains an `RTI`.
-That means that the best practice for shutting down an ISR is to write to the registers that are forcing the device to stop generating ISRs, without clearing the register that contains the address of the ISR or at least a memory location that contains an `RTI`.
+That means that the best practice for shutting down an ISR is to write to the registers that are forcing the device to stop generating ISRs, without clearing the register that contains the address of the ISR or at least point it to a memory location that contains an `RTI`.

 Native QNICE assembler
 ----------------------